chrissy184/SAGML/README.md

 * Type the below command to load docker images.

-  * docker load -i store/softwareag/zementis-modeler-nginx:1.38.1
+  * docker load -i zementis-modeler-nginx.tar.tz
-  * docker load -i store/softwareag/zementis-modeler-zmm:1.38.1
+  * docker load -i zementis-modeler-zmm.tz
-  * docker load -i store/softwareag/zementis-modeler-zmk:1.38.1
+  * docker load -i zementis-modeler-zmk.tz

 * Skip the first bullet point in next heading stating __how to download the images from docker hub__ and follow rest of the instructions.